electerious/Ackee/README.md

 - **Modern technologies**: Lightweight Node.js and MongoDB architecture
 - **Beautiful**: Minimal and focused interface
 - **No cookies**: No unique user tracking and therefore no required cookie message
+- **Events**: Track button clicks, newsletter subscriptions and more
 - **GraphQL API**: Fully documented GraphQL API that allows you to build new tools upon Ackee

 ## 🚀 Get started